What is 10DLC?

 What is The Campaign Registry (TCR)?

 TCR is a new element to the Long Code messaging universe.
 It's intended to be a third-party company chosen by T-Mobile and AT&T for registering A2P 10DLC messaging campaigns.
+Verizon does have plans to begin using this tool in the future as well.
 TCR is directed by a third-party company that operates with the mobile carriers that have chosen TCR to administer Brand registration on their part.
-Verizon has picked a more straightforward route that includes a blanket surcharge on top of messages without extra enrollment.

 Why do we need to register 10DLC campaigns?